-- Put your baby on their back to sleep until their first birthday. - A baby should sleep in the same room as an adult, but in their own crib.
-Never put your baby to sleep on a couch, chair, water bed or other soft space. - Don't put crib bumpers, blankets, pillows or toys in your baby's crib. - The only thing in baby's crib should be a firm mattress & a fitted sheet. - Never put your baby to sleep in a crib made more than 10 years ago or that has missing or broken parts. - Don't make the room your baby sleeps in too hot.
-Dress your baby in no more than one more layer than you are wearing. - Always put your baby on their back in their crib after feeding.\\ - Keep your baby away from smoke, alcohol & illegal drugs.
+- Put your baby flat on their back to sleep until their first birthday. - A baby should sleep in the same room as an adult but in their own crib.

+Never put your baby sleep on a couch, chair, waterbed, or other soft space. - Don't put crib bumpers, blankets, pillows or toys in your baby's crib. - The only thing in baby's crib should be a firm, flat mattress & fitted sheet. - Never put your baby to sleep in a crib made more than 10 years ago or with a missing or broken parts. - Don't make the room your baby sleeps in too hot.
+Avoid hats indoors, and dress your baby in no more than one layer more than you are wearing.
+Sleep clothing is safer than blankets.
+Do not place weighted clothing or weighted blankets on your baby. - Always put your baby back in their crib after feeding. - Keep your baby away from smoke, alcohol, marijuana, opioids, and illicit drug use.